 CEP is dedicated to ensuring the highest standards of energy management and carbon reduction practices are available to New Zealand business and institutions.
-Unit C is the process for Carbon and Energy Professional Accreditation and is the final stage of CEP Carbon and Energy Manager Professional Training programme.
+Unit C is the process for Carbon and Energy Professional (CEPRo) Certification and is the final stage of CEP Carbon and Energy Manager Professional Training programme.

 It is voluntary and provided as a means for professionals to demonstrate to the world they have achieved the level of competence expected of a professional energy manager capable of transforming an organisations energy performance.

-While there are no pre requisites in terms of qualifications for this accreditation, it is normal for participants to have secured a university qualification to NZQA level 5 or above.
+While there are no pre requisites in terms of qualifications for this certification, it is normal for participants to have secured a university qualification to NZQA level 5 or above.
 This is a guide only and ensures any potential attendee has sufficient record of ability to retain information to the level required.
 Potential applicants without this level of prior achievement are still welcome to apply and will be assessed for suitability on an equitable basis.

-Individuals will complete the course (Unit B) and develop a good understanding of the strengths and weaknesses in their organisation’s Energy Management programme.
+Individuals will complete the course (Unit B) and develop a good understanding of the strengths and weaknesses in their organisation’s Carbon and Energy Management programme.
 Following this, attendees have 12 weeks to complete Unit C by:

 Presentation of aspects of the developed programme such as a business case may be required to be presented to the assessor group either face to face or via online.
 There is no examination.

 For an individual, the value associated with having proven competence is fairly well understood.
-Over time, CEP expects that the value of the Carbon and Energy Professional Accreditation brand will become increasingly sought after by employers.
+Over time, CEP expects that the value of the Carbon and Energy Professional Certification brand will become increasingly sought after by employers.

 It is also worth noting that the Energy Efficiency and Conservation Authority (EECA) has signaled its intent to require the involvement of a Carbon and Energy Professional for any organisation wanting to participate in its Carbon and Energy Management Plan programme.
 Please click this link for information about the next Carbon and Energy Professional Training Programme delivery.